andormade/8f4e/README.md

 ## What do you mean by semi-visual interface?

 Visual programming languages use graphical elements, such as icons, symbols, and flowcharts, to represent programming concepts and logic, instead of traditional text-based code.
 8f4e combines these graphical elements with text-based code.

-## Why is this better than exporting a Max/Msp algorithm to JavaScript?

-Although Max/Masp may be easier to learn, 8f4e offers superior flexibility, efficiency, and the ability to test audio algorithms in the browser with live-edit capability thanks to its fast compilation time.